mccraigmccraig/parenjin/README.md

                        :enjins {:twitter {:model :my-project.enjins.twitter/model
                                           :connectors {:postgresql :postgresql} ;; maps a connector from the registry to the Enjin id
                                           :params {:prefix #app/param :app-prefix} ;; references the application param :app-prefix
-                                          :services :none            ;; don't run any of the Enjin's services :webservices :all}         ;; mount all of the Enjin's webservices
+                                          :webservices :all}         ;; mount all of the Enjin's webservices

                                 :foos {:model m